Roark's Formulas for Stress and Strain: Biography

 Raymond J. Roark was Professor Emeritus of Mechanics at the University of Wisconsin.

-Warren C. Young was professor emeritus in the department of mechanical engineering at the University of Wisconsin, Madison, where he was on the faculty for over 40 years.
+Warren C. Young was professor emeritus in the department of Engineering Mechanics at the University of Wisconsin, Madison, where he was on the faculty for over 40 years.
 Dr. Young also taught as a visiting professor at Bengal Engineering College in Calcutta, India, and served as chief of the Energy Manpower and Training Project sponsored by USAir in Bandung, Indonesia.

 Richard G. Budynas is professor of mechanical engineering at Rochester Institute of Technology.
 He is author of a newly revised McGraw-Hill textbook, Applied Strength and Applied Stress Analysis, 2nd Edition.

 Ali M. Sadegh is a professor and the Founder and Director of the Center for Advanced Engineering Design at The City College of New York.
 He is a Licensed Professional Engineer, P.E., and a Certified Manufacturing Engineer, CMfgE.